Unomars4/outlook-addin/README.md

 ## Notes

-I was unable to complete the assessment within the given timeframe due to my lack of familiarity with the Office.js API.
+I was unable to complete the assessment within the given timeframe.